TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Experiments

 The effectiveness of normal mapping for reflective scenes can be attributed to the fact that reflective surfaces often exhibit high-frequency normal variations that are difficult to capture with a single normal per primitive and that more accurate and detailed normals lead to more precise reflection directions and therefore better specular highlights which is achieved by our spatially varying normals.

-While normal mapping provides the most significant improvement, our full model with texture mapping for all material properties achieves the best overall performance, demonstrating that each component contributes to the final quality.
+While normal mapping provides significant improvement, our full model with texture mapping for all material properties achieves the best overall performance, demonstrating that each component contributes to the final quality.

+\paragraph{Impact of Texture Resolution and Storage} The results in Table~\ref{tab:storage} show different configurations of our method in terms of the texture resolution, and whether we add them on top of the baseline or reduce the primitive count so that the total storage size is equal to the baseline.
+We perform this evaluation on the Shiny Blender dataset~\cite{ref_nerf}.
+We experiment with resolutions 2$\times$2 and 4$\times$4 as we find that for the type of scenes in this dataset (object at the center of the scene and orbital views), enhancing primitives with much higher texture resolutions does not result in a desirable storage to quality tradeoff.
+Using higher resolutions can still be beneficial though for other scene types where some views are close to the object for instance.

+We find that at a fixed storage budget, our method still achieves better performance compared to the baseline method in all metrics.
+This demonstrates the efficiency of our texture-based representation and that the memory overhead is not a fixed cost but a tunable parameter.
+Our framework allows for adapting texture resolutions or selectively texturing only the most critical attributes to fit different memory budgets.

+Supplementary material includes additional comparisons to the baseline with increased primitive count as well as the impact on performance with reduced primitive count; These experiments show that for reflective scenes, investing the parameter budget in appearance/normal complexity (textures) is often more effective than investing it purely in geometric complexity (primitives).